-Perennials maintain the soil cover and have deeper root systems than annuals, thus providing soil stability, enhanced soil health, and increased carbon sequestration potential.
+Perennials maintain the soil cover and have higher root biomass than annuals, thus providing soil stability, enhanced soil health, and increased carbon sequestration potential.
 You can incorporate perennials into your crop rotation or convert a field to permanent perennials.
 Increasing the proportion of perennials in rotation results in two times more carbon sequestration compared to annual cropping with the same nitrogen input, while permanent perennial cover can be harvested numerous times for up to 10 years for crops and much longer for forages, shrubs and trees.

 - Convert some annual crops to perennials.
-Perennial crops are less challenging to manage than annual crop rotations, but they may require different planting/harvesting equipment. - Some species to consider include alfalfa, clover, flax, perennial sunflower, perennial wheat, rice and sorghum.
-These species are effective in capturing and fixing carbon, returning nutrients to the soil and improving soil health.
-Some species, such as alfalfa and clover, can fix atmospheric nitrogen, reducing crop inputs or nitrogen fertilizer applications. - Incorporating perennials can offer opportunities to expand rotational grazing systems. - Plant a mixture of forages for increased resiliency to the effects of climate change, such as drought, as well as a range of regrowth capacity after harvest.
+Perennial crops are effective in capturing and fixing carbon, returning nutrients to the soil and improving soil health.
+They are often less challenging to manage than annual crop rotations, but they may require different planting/harvesting equipment. - Work with an agronomist to determine which perennial species are appropriate for your site conditions and operation.
+Consider species in the following categories: - Legumes (e.g., alfalfa, clover) - Grasses (e.g., timothy, fescue) - Flowering forbs (e.g., phacelia, flax) - Biomass perennials (e.g., switchgrass, giant miscanthus) - Plant a mixture of forages for increased resiliency to the effects of climate change, such as drought, as well as a range of regrowth capacity after harvest.